TL;DR

 The task

-You suspect a competitor in your niche is doing something structurally smarter than you — better hooks, tighter format, smarter cadence.
-You want a teardown that tells you what to copy at the pattern level, not “post more videos.”
+You suspect a competitor in your niche is doing something structurally smarter than you — sharper hooks, a tighter format, a smarter cadence.
+You want a teardown that tells you what to reuse at the pattern level, not “post more videos.”
+Twenty posts is enough signal to spot a hook formula and a format-engagement split; five is not.

 When this is the right job for AI

-- You can hand AI 15-25 of their recent posts (titles, hooks, captions, engagement numbers).
+- You can hand the model 15-25 recent posts (titles, hooks, captions, engagement numbers).

 - You want pattern-level insight, not “they get more likes.”